Healing Grief: Holistic Retreats for Parents

 Time outdoors for walking, journaling, or quiet reflection

-Group sharing sessions where parents can speak openly
+Group sharing circles where parents can speak openly

 Evening relaxation practices such as guided imagery or sound healing